 The Company does not have any material commitment for capital expenditures, in the short-term.
 It is not under any pressing obligation to pay its advances to affiliates.
-The Company has enough resources to cover payment of liabilities through the sale of some of its marketable securities.
-In the event that the Company will be required to settle its liabilities to third parties, it can do so by selling its listed securities and calling for payment of its notes and accounts receivable.
+The Company has enough resources to cover payment of liabilities

 The Company does not have any material off-balance sheet transactions, arrangements, obligations (including contingent obligations) and other relationships with unconsolidated entities or other persons created during the reporting period.